-As you can tell in the examples above, you can’t share your subjective feelings with others about nouns without using describing words.
-But it’s important not to select any word, but rather the right word.
+As you can tell from these sentences, you can’t share your feelings without using describing words.
+But it’s important not to select just any word, but rather the right word.
 Because just one describing word can change the meaning of your whole sentence.

-After all, sometimes you don’t want to encourage others.
-Perhaps you want to share feelings about people, places, or things, because you’re unhappy with the way something is.
-In this case, you’ll probably speak about a noun using negative adjectives.
+However, life isn’t always positive, and sometimes you need to express something negative.
+Perhaps you want to share feelings about people, places, or things because you’re unhappy with the way something is.
+In this case, you’ll probably use negative adjectives.

 Not all noun modifiers have a happy connotation.
-Some make listeners and readers think about sad, bad, or unhappy situations.
-There are just as many good describing words as there are bad.
-Let’s look at our examples again and change the sentences' meaning.
+Some make listeners and readers think about sad, unpleasant, or unhappy situations or emotions.
+Fortunately, though, there are just as many positive describing words as there are negative.

 - Steve is bossy today.

 - Her cruel words fired up the crowd.